ChenZhongPu/gnuplot-geomap/README.md

 # A gunplot-friendly tool for GeoMap
 This project is inspired by the script [shape2txt](http://www.gnuplotting.org/code/shape2txt), and it is aimed to create simply txt file from shapes files for the ease of use in gnuplot.

-Users can also download your interested results in `data` folder directly if they are available.
+Users can also download your interested results from [https://zhongpu.info/data/gnuplot-geomap/] (served on *DropBox*) directly if they are available.

 ## Motivation
 Unlike other plotting alternatives (e.g., `ggplot2`), gnuplot does not provide built-in tools for GeoMap.
 Therefore, we need to prepare a *polygon* files manually.